Rachel-lcy/pets-website/README.md

 ## Other Improvement aspects

 - [ Use CMS to display Store's products]
-  `` Next step, I will improve my website store page bu using CMS to display products and add SLUG to dynamically make products routes!
+  `` Next step, I will improve my website store page bu using CMS to display products and add SLUG to dynamically make products routes clearly!